cetlab-ucsb/mapre/docs/analysis/index.rst

 Analysis
 ========

 After you've completed the preprocessing stage, you are ready to conduct the Analysis portion, which involves running five scripts that will assist you in your decision about where to place renewable energy plants in your area.
+Script Tool Stages 1, 2, and 3 must be run in sequence, since the input of each tool depends on the output of the preceding tool.

 There are three approaches to provide inputs for these analysis scripts: